Eternal sin: Russian Orthodox Church

-Southern Baptism
+Southern Baptists

-According to Billy Graham continuing to reject Jesus is the blasphemy against the Holy Spirit.
+According to Southern Baptist pastor Billy Graham, continuing to reject Jesus is blasphemy against the Holy Spirit.

 In Judaism

 A very similar, although not identical, parallel to Matthew 12:31–32 can be found in the Avot of Rabbi Natan:

 However, Talmudic sources in several places qualify the above and similar statements and explain it to mean only that repentance is made more difficult because of the severity of such a sin.
-The Talmud's golden rule is that the gates of repentance are never, ever closed and, to quote Maimonides, '...even if one is a heretic his whole life and repents on his dying day, his penitence is accepted.'
+The Talmud's golden rule is that the gates of repentance are never, ever closed and, to quote Maimonides, "even if one is a heretic his whole life and repents on his dying day, his penitence is accepted."

-In Islam

-In the Quran, shirk is an unpardonable sin: